Nancy Borowick '07, photographer, The New York Times and freelance

 "Union gave me wings.
 When I was interested in a random but somehow connected series of courses, multiple departments endorsed me on my concept for an organizing theme major.
 When I wanted to create my own term abroad to Egypt, the term abroad office worked with me to outline a plan."

 In Rwanda, building a better future

-"Math and history aren't necessarily fields that lend themselves to social justice or development studies, but at Union they became lenses for me to examine those exact things.
-Creating those linkages are what laid the foundation for me to enter my current career path."
+"Math and history aren’t necessarily fields that lend themselves to social justice or development studies, but at Union they became lenses for me to examine those exact things."

 Brandon Torres Declet '97

 Soaring to success with drones